 CachingFileDataStore implementation is useful when the DataStore is on NFS (Network File System).

 download under cache path.
-The upgrade process should be seamless and any pending uploads should be scheduled for upload and any previously downloaded files in the cache will be put in the cache on initialization.
+The upgrade process should be seamless and any pending uploads should be scheduled for upload and any previously downloaded files in the cache are put in the cache on initialization.

 You can also upgrade the cache offline by using the